Chapter 12 : The One with the Dangerous Stunt

 “Lily don’t try to move.”
 I blinked a few times and saw that I was in a very bright room.
 Everywhere I looked; my eyes were assaulted with white light.
 It took me a few seconds before I realized that I was in the hospital wing.
 Shit.

 “Wha- what happened?”
 I croaked.
-I glanced around and saw all of my friends gathered around my bed.
+I glanced around and finally noticed all of my friends gathered around my bed.
 Jess was on my right and James was on my left.
 And James looked like absolute crap.
 His hair was stuck up all over his head and his glasses were askew and hanging off the edge of his nose.
 He had bags under his eyes and his skin had an unhealthy pale glow emanating from it.
 James looked like he hadn’t slept in days.

 Abi bit her lip nervously.
 “You err had a really bad fall.”
 I tried to recall this fall but I couldn’t bring anything up.